lyonbros/faxrobot/README.md

 Installation
 ------------
 There are two pieces to Fax Robot: a Python Flask API and the worker process that actually runs through the queue and sends the faxes.
-How you run the API in production will vary depending on your hosting infrastructure.
-This section will explain how to test the API on your local machine (production is left as an exercise to the reader).
-Setting up the worker process is a bit easier, and always the same whether you're testing or in production.
+How you run these in production will vary depending on your hosting infrastructure (production deployment is left as an exercise to the reader), but local testing is easy.

 #### Set up your Virtualenv and packages